GameTechDev/SamplerFeedbackStreaming/README.md

 Textures derived from [Hubble Images](https://www.nasa.gov/mission_pages/hubble/multimedia/index.html), see the [Hubble Copyright](https://hubblesite.org/copyright)

 Note the textures shown above, which total over 13GB, are not part of the repo.
-A few 16k x 16k textures are available as a [release](https://github.com/GameTechDev/SamplerFeedbackStreaming/releases/tag/1)
+A few 16k x 16k textures are available as [release 1](https://github.com/GameTechDev/SamplerFeedbackStreaming/releases/tag/1) and  [release 2](https://github.com/GameTechDev/SamplerFeedbackStreaming/releases/tag/2)

-Test textures are provided, as is a mechanism to convert from BCx format DDS files into the custom .XET format.
+Test textures are provided.
+At build time, BCx textures (BC7 and BC1 tested) in the dds/ directory are converted into the custom .XET format and placed in the ($TargetDir)/media directory (e.g. x64/Release/media)

 ## Build Instructions